CharlelieLrt/modulus/docs/api/models/diffusion.rst

 uses patch-based diffusion for weather downscaling on large domains.
 A key ingredient in the implementation of patch-based diffusion is the use of a global spatial grid, that is used to inform each patch with their respective position in the full domain.
-The :class:`~physicsnemo.models.diffusion.song_unet.SongUNetPosEmbd` class implements this functionality by providing multiple methods to encode global spatial coordinates of the pixels into a *global positional embedding grid*.
+The :class:`~physicsnemo.models.diffusion_unets.SongUNetPosEmbd` class implements this functionality by providing multiple methods to encode global spatial coordinates of the pixels into a *global positional embedding grid*.
 In addition of multi-diffusion, spatial positional embeddings have also been